shawlu95/Beyond-LeetCode-SQL/Topics/NULL_pathology/README.md

 ```

 ### Ordering Behavior
 Note that when in ASC order, NULL appears first.
 In DESC order, NULL appears last.
+Use *COALESCE()* if we want to place *NULL* at the end, while still have *ASC* order for the rest of the rows.
 ```
 mysql> SELECT name, balance FROM Balance ORDER BY balance;
 +-------+---------+